Club By-Laws and Rules

 3. Service in the military forces of the United States will allow an inactive period of extended duration.
 The member may fly our equipment if they are home on leave, meet FAR and Cross Winds Flying Club, Inc. requirements and if they pick up their monthly dues and buy two (2) hours of flight time for each month in which they fly.

 4. If the reason for suspension is medical or failure to pass the medical exam the suspension minimum of twelve (12) months is waived.
 The suspension must begin at the beginning of a month and reinstatement must resume at the beginning of a month.
-Since a member can not determine the length of time they may be without a medical, they may continue to serve on the Board of Directors for a maximum of twelve months while on this suspended status.
+Because a member cannot determine the length of time they may be without a medical, they may continue to serve on the Board of Directors for a maximum of twelve months while on this suspended status.
 At the end of the twelve months the vacancy will be filled according to the by-laws.

 1. Each member shall record the total flight time in the aircraft flight log.
 This should include the date, member’s name, and beginning, ending, and total tach and Hobbs times.
 In addition, fuel and oil added should be recorded.
 Squawks should be recorded on the designated squawk sheets.
-If the squawk is serious enough to ground the aircraft a posting shall be made via e-mail to notify the members that may be affected while the plane is being repaired.
+If the squawk is serious enough to ground the aircraft a posting shall be made via email to notify the members that may be affected while the plane is being repaired.

 2. Each member shall be fully responsible for the use and safe keeping of Cross Winds Flying Club, Inc. property while it is entrusted to their keeping.